JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/sites/sites.rst

 2) Investigate the sensitivity of the site pair functions as a function of the wave vector `\mathbf{q}`.

-3) Calculate the site magnetization and spin splitting for a ferromagnetic material with inequivalent magnetic sublattices.
+3) Calculate the site magnetization and Zeeman energy for a ferromagnetic material with inequivalent magnetic sublattices.

    a) Are you still able to find ranges of radii, where the site Zeeman energy